Bennett & Dennis Herrick Memorial American Legion Post 626

 Veterans, families of veterans and supporters of the monument can purchase a brick with three lines of text to be installed in the walkway around the eagles base.
 Memorial bricks are offered to the public for $100 each.

-To buy with check or money order write out in 17 characters per line for up to three lines (spaces and punctuation count as characters) what you would like your brick to say along with your contact information and a check or money order for $100 and send to;
+To buy with check or money order write out in 17 characters per line for up to three lines (spaces and punctuation count as characters) what you would like your brick to say along with your contact information and a check or money order made out to GEBC* for $100 and send to;

 Clay County Veterans Memorial